christianalfoni/C/README.md

 C
 =

-An inheritance experiment which allows for private variables and "super" up the constructor chain
+An extremely lightweight inheritance experiment which allows for private variables and "super" up the constructor chain

 # The syntax